rare-freertr/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 * Install the RARE/freeRtr NOS image via ONIE

 !!! info
-    Assuming you are familiar with ONIE, the installation process should last 5 minutes
+    Assuming you are familiar with ONIE, the installation process should take about five minutes.

 # Prerequisites
 * Wedge 100BF-32 hardware with **ONIE partition pre-installed**